tbocek/preveltekit/new/ARCHITECTURE.md

 ## Text Bindings

 Text bindings display a store's value in the DOM and update it reactively.
-They use the same comment marker pair pattern as all other block constructs.

 ### How It Works